-Or, if you want to revolutionize your cookie baking, drop them onto these silicone baking mats instead.
+Or, if you want to revolutionize your cookie baking, drop them onto the only silicone mats you’ll ever need instead.

 Bake 12-15 minutes (usually 15, especially if from frozen dough).
-Allow to cool on wire rack.Click here to save and tweet the BEST oatmeal chocolate chip cookies ever.Click To Tweet
+Allow them to cool on a wire rack.Click here to save and tweet the BEST oatmeal chocolate chip cookies ever.Click To Tweet

 Okay, so let them cool.
 Five minutes is usually enough to enjoy the gooey goodness.